CONCUSSION MANAGEMENT PLAN - GREATER BIRMINGHAM YOUTH LACROSSE ASSOCIATION

 The following policies and procedures have been instituted by the Greater Birmingham Youth Lacrosse Association (GBYLA) in an effort to identify, manage and return athletes safely to competition following a concussion.

 Concussion educational information based on CDC concussion fact sheets are posted and available on our website, www.gbyla.org under RULES & SAFETY for both parents and coaches.
-Each parent & athlete will receive a copy of the PARENT/ATHLETE CONCUSSION INFORMATION SHEET at the beginning of the Spring Season and will provide a signed acknowledgement that they have received it and understand that they are responsible for the material provided.
+Each parent will agree to an electronic version of the PARENT/ATHLETE CONCUSSION INFORMATION SHEET upon registering for the Spring Season.
+By agreeing they acknowledge they have read and understand concussion management and protocol.

 All coaches are required to take the Head’s Up Concussion Online Training Course as well as receive the CDC Head’s Up Concussion in Lacrosse information sheet as presented by US Lacrosse during the mandatory Spring Preseason Coaches Meeting which includes concussion education and EAP training.
 Each individual will be required to sign that they have attended the preseason meeting and received the concussion education information.
 The meeting will occur on an annual basis one week prior to Spring Season practice start.

 Clearance for participation or need for further consultation, evaluation or testing will be at the discretion of the athlete’s personal healthcare physician.

 In following protocol for any documented concussion, written clearance is required and must be provided by the athlete’s personal healthcare physician to the athlete’s Head Coach prior to participation.

 Recognition and Diagnosis of Concussion and Post-Concussion Management: